tbohne/execution_monitoring/README.md

 # Execution Monitoring Node

-**High level state machine providing plan execution and monitoring for LTA plant observation with a mobile robot.**
+**High-level state machine providing plan execution and monitoring for LTA plant observation with a mobile robot.**

 ## Dependencies